Design principles for shift current photovoltaics: Abstract

 \section{Abstract}

-While the basic principles and limitations of conventional solar cells are well understood, relatively little attention has gone toward evaluating and maximizing the potential efficiency of photovoltaic devices based on shift currents.
-In this work, a sum rule approach is introduced and used to outline design principles for optimizing shift currents for photon energies near the band gap, which depend on wavefunctions via Berry connections as well as standard band structure.
-Using these we identify two new classes of shift current photovoltaics, ferroelectric polymer films and orthorhombic monochalcogenides, both of which exhibit peak photoresponsivities larger than predictions for previously known photovoltaics of this type.
-Using physically motivated tight-binding models, the full frequency dependent response of these materials is obtained.
-Exploring the phase space of these models, we find photoresponsivities that can exceed $100$ mA/W. These results show that considering the microscopic origin of shift current via effective models allows one to improve the possible efficiency of devices using this mechanism and better grasp their potential to compete with conventional solar cells.
+While the basic principles of conventional solar cells are well understood, little attention has gone toward maximizing the efficiency of photovoltaic devices based on shift currents.
+By analyzing effective models, here we outline simple design principles for the optimization of shift currents for frequencies near the band gap.
+Our method allows us to express the band edge shift current in terms of a few model parameters and to show it depends explicitly on wavefunctions in addition to standard band structure.
+We use our approach to identify two classes of shift current photovoltaics, ferroelectric polymer films and single-layer orthorhombic monochalcogenides such as GeS, which display the largest band edge responsivities reported so far.
+Moreover, exploring the parameter space of the tight binding models that describe them we find photoresponsivities that can exceed 100 mA W$^{-1}$.
+Our results illustrate the great potential of shift current photovoltaics to compete with conventional solar cells.